How Do I Request OncoAct?

 Sending the Tumour Tissue and Blood

-Sends tumor tissue via the pathology department and blood via the phlebotomy outpatient clinic to Hartwig Medical Foundation according to instructions along with both the printed and fully completed Sample Registration forms.
+Sends tumor tissue via the pathology department and blood via the phlebotomy outpatient clinic to Hartwig Medical Foundation according to instructions on tabs 2 and 3 on the form along with both the printed and fully completed Sample Registration forms.

 Will receive an acknowledgement of receipt by email with a registration number after receipt of tumor tissue and blood.
 Hartwig Medical Foundation requests the registration number to be used in all further correspondence.